omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 -  Makefiles are automatically generated for your project based on the project build configuration.
-The built-in makefile generator is compatible with the command line :command:`opp_makemake` tool, and features deep makefiles, recursive make, cross-project references, invoking the message compiler, automatic linking with the |omnet++| libraries; and can build executables, shared libraries or static libraries.
+The built-in makefile generator is compatible with the command line :command:`opp_makemake` tool, and features deep makefiles, recursive make, cross-project references, invoking the message compiler, automatic linking with the |omnet++| libraries; and can build executables, shared libraries, or static libraries.
 -  Makefile generation and the project build system can be configured using a GUI interface.
--  Project Features: Large projects can be partitioned into smaller units which can be independently excluded or included in the build.
+-  Project Features: Large projects can be partitioned into smaller units that can be independently excluded or included in the build.
 Disabling parts of the project can significantly reduce build time or make it possible to build the project at all.